Education 16 April 2021

-“The best time to plan for end of your life is before you ever get sick.
-I have a directive because I have seen how not having one can effect family.
+“The best time to plan for end-of-life-care is before you ever get sick.
+I have a directive because I have seen how not having one can affect family.
 It is such a gift to have one in place.”

 How to make your healthcare decisions known

-“No one wants to think about end of life decisions but really its something we should all be talk about,” Janae said.
-“Don’t wait to have these conversations, instead discuss it early and often.”
+“No one wants to think about end of life decisions, but really, its something we should all be talk about,” says Janae.
+“Don’t wait to have these conversations — instead, discuss it early and often.”

 - Reflect on your personal experiences, values, desires and preferences.

 - Talk to the person you are considering to make your decisions if you were unable.
 “Pick someone who honors your wishes; it doesn’t have to be a spouse or a child, it can be anyone,” says Chris.

 - Appoint the person who will speak for you when you cannot speak for yourself.

 - Document your decisions by executing an advance directive.